dimitri-nicolo/calico/v2.4/reference/compliance-reports/index.md

 A service is flagged as allowing ingress traffic from the internet if any of the inscope endpoints within that service are flagged.

-A namespace is flagged as allowing ingress traffic from the internet if all of the inscope endpoints during that namespace are flagged.
+A namespace is flagged as allowing ingress traffic from the internet if all of the inscope endpoints within that namespace are flagged.

 _How this applies to the report_: